This review gathers out thoughts on one of the better-value gaming laptops of the moment, the Lenovo Legion Y540.

 We proceeded to improve this behavior by undervolting the CPU.
 Our unit proved stable at -125 mV, which maintained the flawless CPU performance, but at lower power and temperatures.
 We haven’t run our tests on the Balanced and Silent modes, as those limit the CPU’s power.
 We did test the performance on battery, and in this case, the CPU was limited to 20W and clock speeds of around 2.7-2.8 GHz.
 Details below.

 The Y540 doesn’t disappoint and allows for excellent CPU performance in these tests as long as it’s plugged in.
-Be default, the cores run very hot, that’s what I’d advise undervolting to lower the energy demands and temperatures (explained in this guide).
+Be default, the cores run very hot, that’s what I’d advise undervolting to lower the energy demands and temperatures (

 Next, we move on to test the performance in combined CPU and GPU tests.
 We do that by running the 3DMark Stress test, as well as the Luxmark 3.1 test.
 The laptop passes the 3DMark tests with both stock and undervolted settings.
 From the logs below you’ll notice that the CPU/GPU temperatures are hardly affected by the CPU’s undervolt, which is a bit unusual.